llvm/llvm-project/flang/docs/OpenMP-declare-target.md

-Whenever we invoke `genFIR` on an `OpenMPDeclarativeConstruct` from the lowering bridge, we are also invoking another function called `gatherOpenMPDeferredDeclareTargets` which gathers information relevant to the application of the `declare target` attribute.
+Whenever we invoke `genFIR` on an `OpenMPDeclarativeConstruct` from the lowering bridge, we are also invoking another function called `gatherOpenMPDeferredDeclareTargets`, which gathers information relevant to the application of the `declare target` attribute.
 This information includes the symbol that it should be applied to, device type clause, and capture clause, and it is stored in a vector that is part of the lowering